Creating a strong brand is an absolute must for any spa. It’s what gets the customers in, and it can be what keeps them coming back.

 A good name for a spa may play on the theme of relaxation.
 Terms such as “peace”, “retreat”, “relax”, and “tranquility”, are all popular choices for spas.
 They convey to the customer that this is an opportunity to get away from it all, and a place where they’ll be looked after.

 Depending on the services offered by your spa, you may want to make references to beauty.
 For example, a spa that does nails or hair may include the word “luxe”.

-Often, this style of spa will use the business owner’s name in the brand.
-This gives the business a family touch, and is a straightforward way of selling the business.
+Often, the style of a spa will use the business owner’s name in the brand.
+This gives the business a family touch and is a straightforward way of selling the business.

 Another area to draw from is the concept of mindfulness.
 Consider words such as “purity”, “harmony”, “tranquility”, and “nirvana”.